Cat Quest III

 Cat Quest III (also titled as Cat Quest: Pirates of the Purribean) is a 2024 action role-playing game developed by The Gentlebros and published by Kepler Interactive.
-The third entry in the Cat Quest series, it was released on August 8, 2024, for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Nintendo Switch, and Windows.
+The third entry in the Cat Quest series, it was released on August 8, 2024, for Xbox One, Xbox Series X/S, PlayStation 4, PlayStation 5, Nintendo Switch, MacOS and Windows.

 Gameplay

 Cat Quest III is an action role-playing game.
 Players control a cat on a journey to find the "North Star", a treasure capable of granting the wishes of whoever possesses it.
 Along the way, the cat must battle against other groups of pirates who seek this artifact.
 The player character can attack in melee with swords and other weapons, or attack from a distance with guns and magic wands.
 Spells can also be learned and cast to attack foes, and can afflict them with various effects.
 Players explore a world map composed of various islands, where they can travel on foot or across the ocean in a ship.
 The islands contain dungeons where the cat can fight enemies and obtain useful equipment.
 Crossing the ocean allows for combat with pirate ships, which the player fights using cannons.
 Aside from the main quest, players can complete side quests to earn rewards.
 The game has a local cooperative multiplayer mode.